danTian71/sydney_innovation_challenge/README.md

 ## Test Code Usage

-Please contact us separately for the weights (dtia4818@uni.sydney.edu.au).
-The testing script requires the weights, but otherwise can be run if the dependencies are installed through the command: python3 DRIVER.py path/to/test/images/ output_name.csv
+Please contact us separately for the weights and training code (dtia4818@uni.sydney.edu.au).
+The testing script requires the weights, but otherwise can be run if the dependencies are installed and the SampleSubmission.csv file is in the same directory.
+The weights were not uplaoded due to their size.

+Run it through the command: python3 DRIVER.py path/to/test/images/ output_name.csv

 ## Training Code

-Please contact us separately for training code and the weights (dtia4818@uni.sydney.edu.au).
-The testing script provided can be run, using the weights existing in the same directory, along with the SampleSubmission.csv file.
-However, the size of the weights files makes it impossible to upload.
-This has been built using CUDA9 and python3 on a Linux environment.
+Please contact us at dtia4818@uni.sydney.edu.au

 ## Credit